cs4372/ios-study-guide/basics/AutoLayout/AutoLayout.md

 ## Auto Layout

-- Remember to set `translatesAutoresizingMaskIntoConstraints = false` so we can have more control over the view's constraints and how it responds to changes in the layout.
+- Remember to set `translatesAutoresizingMaskIntoConstraints = false` so we can have control over the view's constraints and how it responds to changes in the layout.
 #### Activiate a batch of constraints at once
 ```
 NSLayoutConstraint.activate([